Ben Thompson, Deputy CEO at MAB Written by: Ben Thompson - Deputy CEO

 Why retrofitting your home is important

-Under the current climate agreement, which is bound in law, the UK needs to reach a goal of 80% in greenhouse gas emissions by 20501.
-That’s a lofty goal to reach, but it’s not unachievable.
+Under the current climate agreement, which is bound in law, the UK needs to reach a goal of 80% in greenhouse gas emissions by 20502.
+While this may seem like a lofty goal, it’s not unachievable.
 That being said, there is a lot of work to be done.

-It can be an expensive endeavour, to be fair, and we’ll touch on what costs you can expect when you aim to retrofit your home, but for now let’s look at some of the benefits.
+Total home retrofits can be expensive, and we’ll touch on what costs you can expect when you aim to retrofit your home, but for now, let’s look at some of the benefits.
+While we’re working towards a larger goal as a country, there are plenty of personal advantages to enjoy.

 What are the benefits of retrofitting your home?